AsahiLinux/docs/FAQ.md

 This is a property inherent to some apple keyboards.
 Please read https://wiki.archlinux.org/title/Apple_Keyboard to learn how to fix this issue.

-## My system keeps booting into OSX, not Asahi!
+## My system keeps booting into macOS, not Asahi!

-OSX may be set as your default boot medium.
+macOS may be set as your default boot medium.
 Enter One True Recovery (1TR) by shutting down and powering on while holding the power button for 15 seconds.
-You can either select Asahi Linux while holding the Option key or enter the Settings page, unlock OSX, then set the bootloader to reboot into Asahi.
+You can either select Asahi Linux while holding the Option key or enter the Settings page, unlock macOS, then set the bootloader to reboot into Asahi.